 The discretionary budget is $1.203 trillion.
 More than half goes toward military spending, including the Department of Veterans Affairs and other defense-related departments.
 The rest must pay for all other domestic programs.
 The largest are Health and Human Services, Education, and Housing and Urban Development.

 There is an emergency fund of $111.4 billion that's not included in the budget process.
-Most of that ($88.9 billion) goes to Overseas Contingency Operations to pay for wars.
+Most of that, amounting to $88.9 billion, goes to Overseas Contingency Operations to pay for wars.

-The Executive Office of Management and Budget prepares the budget.
+Congress created the budget process.
+First, the Executive Office of Management and Budget prepares the budget.
 The president submits it to Congress on or before the first Monday in February.
-Congress responds with spending appropriation bills that go to the president by June 30.
-The president has ten days to reply.
+Congress is supposed to respond with spending appropriation bills that go to the president by June 30.
+The president has 10 days to reply.

 09Compare to Earlier Budgets